tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 <script type="text/javascript" src="javascript/controllers/ShowController.js"></script>
 ```

-## AngularFire

-Firebase has a "vanilla" interface that we won't be using.
-It also has interfaces for five frameworks:

-* GeoFire for realtime location queries.
-* AngularFire for AngularJS.
-* EmberFire for Ember.
-* ReactFire for React.
-* Ionic for developing hybrid mobile apps with AngularFire.

-We'll use the AngularFire bindings.
+### Content Delivery Networks (CDNs)

 To use AngularFire we need AngularJS, Firebase, and AngularFire.
 For this project we'll also need the Angular router, Bootstrap, and UI Bootstrap.
-Install these content delivery networks (CDN) in the ```<head>``` section of ```index.html```;
+Install these content delivery networks (CDN) in the `<head>` section of `index.html`;

 ```html
 <!-- AngularJS -->